After Jalen Hurts led another clutch Eagles victory, one teammate compared him to Tom Brady

 The 8-3 49ers visit Philadelphia next week for an NFC championship game rematch between two teams that again top the conference’s playoff picture.

-The Eagles won fairly in a 31-7 blowout last January that advanced them to the Super Bowl.
-But an asterisk lingers of what was and what could have been against a team that lost both starting quarterback Brock Purdy (UCL tear) and second-string quarterback Josh Johnson (concussion) during the game.
+The Eagles won in a 31-7 blowout last January that advanced them to the Super Bowl.
+But an asterisk lingers of what was and what could have been against a 49ers team that lost starting quarterback Brock Purdy (UCL tear) and second-string quarterback Josh Johnson (concussion) during the game.

 A postseason rematch this January is more than plausible.